 No, the string of turtles plants cannot grow in water.
 It must fight off a couple of diseases that stem from being over-watered, and its roots cannot anchor this plant into the soil if it is soaked.

-Common Plant Diseases and pests
+Common String of Turtles Diseases and pests

 Root rot is one of the biggest diseases this plant can face.
 If left unchecked, it will stunt a plant’s growth, turn it yellow, and kill the vines.
 Rot can also poison the soil and work its way into the roots and stem of your plant.
 To stop the rot from spreading, you need to dry out the soil around the string of turtles completely.
 If the plant is in a pot, transfer the plant to another pot with brand new soil but don’t water it for two weeks.